GHSoyad/Bangladesh-Tourist-Information-System/README.md

 # Bangladesh-Tourist-Information-System
-Final year project
+Final year project.

-Unzip bdtouristinfosystem folder and move it to htdocs folder in XAMPP Import the database file in phpMyAdmin located in the database folder Go to localhost/bdtouristinfosystem/ in your browser
+Unzip bdtouristinfosystem folder and move it to htdocs folder in XAMPP.

+Import the database file in phpMyAdmin located in the database folder.

+Go to localhost/bdtouristinfosystem/ in your browser.